VirtoCommerce/vc-platform/docs/techniques/authentication-with-azure-ad.md

 ## Testing

-1. Navigate to the login page of your Virto Commerce Platform Manager and locate the **Sign in with Azure Active Directory** link:
+1. Navigate to the login page of your Virto Commerce Platform Manager and click the **Azure Active Directory** button:

 	![Virto Commerce Platform Manager login page with SSO](../media/azure-sso05-vc-platform-login.png)